kdsuneraavinash/theme_provider/README.md

 }
 ```

-Provide additional themes like this:
+Or to provide additional themes, wrap like this:

 ```dart
 class MyApp extends StatelessWidget {